Sixth Grade Teachers

 Lelia Mangham (4s, Crickets), email@example.com

 I was born and raised right here in Brooklyn along with my two younger brothers.
-I’ve been with the with The Co-op School for over 10 years.
+I’ve been with The Co-op School for over 10 years.
 It has been a pleasure being a part of this community, and I’m looking forward to this new academic year.

 Stephen Canino (4s, Crickets), email@example.com